 Saint-Saëns’ Samson et Dalila at the Metropolitan Opera, with Elīna Garanča and Roberto Alagna

 The legendary Metropolitan Opera production of Verdi’s Aida, featuring star mezzo Anita Rachvelishvili

 Jonas Kaufmann and Eva-Maria Westbroek in Puccini’s La fanciulla del West at the Metropolitan Opera

-Days 1–5: In Chicago for five nights, we attend performances and visit the wonderful Art Institute.
-Go on walking tours of Chicago’s renowned modern architecture and visit Frank Lloyd Wright’s Robie House.
+Days 1–4: In Chicago for four nights, we attend two performances and visit the wonderful Art Institute of Chicago, with its staggering collections of fine and decorative art from around the globe.
+Explore Chicago’s renowned modern architecture, including works by Frank Lloyd Wright.

-Days 6–8: Fly to Philadelphia for a performance and tour the excellent Philadelphia Museum of Art.
+Days 5–6: Fly to Philadelphia for an orchestral performance; tour the excellent Philadelphia Museum of Art.

-Days 9–15: Our tour ends in New York, where we attend performances at the Metropolitan Opera, Carnegie Hall and by the New York Philharmonic Orchestra.
+Days 7–13: Our tour concludes with 5 nights in New York, where we attend performances at the Metropolitan Opera and Carnegie Hall, and by the New York Philharmonic Orchestra.
 Enjoy a private viewing of the Museum of Modern Art and architectural walking tours.